 The sales price of qualifying food, as provided in SUTB 32, is only subject to the 2% food rate of sales and use tax.
-Sales and purchases of qualifying food are not subject to the general State rate or to any other additional local or transit rates of sales and use tax.
+Sales and purchases of qualifying food are exempt from the general State rate and any other additional local or transit rates of sales and use tax.